Long considered a backpacker destination, Tibet is revamping its image, starting with its first five-star hotel, the St. Regis Lhasa Resort

 www.starwoodhotels.com/stregis

-With a boutique hotel, we have only nine rooms and the guests who come here respect the culture and take good care of the rooms.— Lobsang Tashi, Lhasa boutique hotel owner hoping to capitalize on the area's new push for luxury travelers in China
+With a boutique hotel, we have only nine rooms and the guests who come here respect the culture and take good care of the rooms.— Lobsang Tashi, Lhasa boutique hotel owner hoping to capitalize on the area's new push for luxury travelers in China"While the monastery is an immense place," he continued, "I appreciated how they have created many intimate spaces and courtyards.
+It was an excellent model for introducing the St. Regis brand to this region."

 The St. Regis will have the market all to itself, but only for a few years, as construction on new Shangri-La and InterContinental properties started this year, according to Wang Songping, deputy chief of the tourism bureau of Tibet.